ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    native topology.
 It also understands, from the route-object-include- exclude list of the explicit-route-objects of the secondary path

-   configuration (whole last element represent an abstract node terminating the inter-domain link used for the primary path), that the protection group should be terminated in nodes S3 and S2.
+   configuration (the entire last element represent an abstract node terminating the inter-domain link used for the primary path), that the protection group should be terminated in nodes S3 and S2.